Find this Common Core aligned Teacher Guide and more like it in our Elementary School Category!

 This Teacher Guide Includes:

-One of my favorite parts of History class in high school was when my teacher would do a ‘tid bit of the week’.
-Each week he would introduce one notable event from the unit we were covering disguised as a trivia question.
+One of my favorite parts of History class in high school was when my teacher would do a ‘tidbit of the week’.
+Each week he would introduce one notable event from the unit we were covering, disguised as a trivia question.
 Perhaps it was about the completion of Mount Rushmore or “Hoovervilles” during the Great Depression.
-Whatever the notable event or information was, he made it intriguing through integration into the lesson.
+Whatever the notable event or information was, he made it intriguing with integration into the lesson.
 You also can bring history to life for your students with the use of storyboards that engage students in a creative and visual learning process.
 Check out these winning ways to ignite a lesson in your classroom.

 By the end of this lesson your students will create amazing storyboards like the ones below!

-In the six cell example storyboard bellow, students were asked to depict the ten commandments of the Bill of Rights.
+In the six cell storyboard bellow, students were asked to depict the ten amendments in the Bill of Rights.

-1st Amendment: This act gives United States citizens freedom of speech, press, & religion.
+1st Amendment: This guarantees United States citizens freedom of speech, press, & religion.

-2nd Amendment: The Right to bear arms, means that citizens have to own and carry weapons.
+2nd Amendment: The right to bear arms, means that citizens can own and carry weapons.

-4, 5 & 6th Amendments state that no person shall undergo unreasonable searches and seizures.
-It also secures the right to due process of the law; and rights of the 'accused.'
+4, 5 & 6th Amendments protect against unreasonable searches and seizures, secures the right to due process, and establishes rights of the accused at trial.

-7 & 8th Amendments: This act outlines common law rights and the protection against cruel and unusual punishment.
+7 & 8th Amendments: This act outlines rights in common law trials and the protects prisoners against cruel and unusual punishment.

-9 & 10th Amendments: Rights that are not listed in the Constitution are defended.
-This act limits the power of federal government by reserving for the states all powers that are not explicitly granted to the federal government by the Constitution.
+9 & 10th Amendments: Rights that are not listed in the Constitution are preserved here.
+This act limits the power of federal government by reserving to the states all powers that are not explicitly granted to the federal government by the Constitution.

-In the example below the student has created a storyboard that acts as a timeline for the first 13 colonies.
-As part of the assignment, students are asked to give details of how the states were formed.
-This idea could follow the students throughout the year; after each unit student could create a new storyboard depicting the expansion by unit or decades.
+In the example below, the student has created a storyboard that acts as a timeline for the first 13 colonies.
+As part of the assignment, students give details of how the states were formed.
+This idea could follow the students throughout the year; after each unit, students could create a new storyboard depicting the expansion by unit or decades.

 How the 13 Colonies Became States: